mistersingh179/sidekik/notes/step_Pending.md

 - contract interaction
 - transaction history, these are all previous interactions we have had
   - clicking on old transaction, brings that contract/function in view & populates it & indicates that they need to execute it. it also removes old response.
+  - be able to type in any transaction hash and shows its data, with ability to trace, inspec etc.
 - it also has transaction hash so that can be searched on.
 - events - these are all events we listen for, and they show up